Woman emailing in home office using laptop with phone on desk

 Different Types Of Encryption

-TLS encryption is suitable for everyday personal emails, and is used by most email providers including Outlook and Gmail.
+TLS encryption is suitable for everyday personal emails and is used by most email providers including Outlook and Gmail.

 Different Types Of Authentication

-• SMS code authentication: This method is convenient and widely accessible.
+• SMS Code Authentication: This method is convenient and widely accessible.
 It has been shown to block 99.9% of automated cyber attacks.
 However, its security depends on the recipient's mobile phone security.
 If a hacker gains access to the recipient's phone number, they could potentially intercept the code.

-• Government document authentication (ID&V): This method offers the strongest verification as it requires a government-issued ID for access.
+• Government Document Authentication (ID&V): This method offers the strongest verification as it requires a government-issued ID for access.
 This is ideal for highly sensitive information exchange but might be considered an excessive security measure for everyday communication.

 Challenge questiona Mailock UX (1)